domhofmann/PRTween/README.md

 * PRTweenTimingFunctionQuint*[In / Out / InOut]*
 * PRTweenTimingFunctionSine*[In / Out / InOut]*

-We encourage you to experiment with PRTween's timing functions in your applications to see which ones you like best.
+You should take some time to experiment with PRTween's timing functions in your applications to see which ones you like best.

 Custom Functions
 ---